melindamalone/practice_repo/README.md

 cleaned_outcomes_df.to_sql(name='outcomes', con=engine, if_exists='replace')
 ```

-## Actions taken in PostgreSQL Database
+## Actions taken in PostgreSQL Database using CREATE TABLE, INNER JOIN, and aliases
 - intakes and outcomes tables were created from csv datasets
 - The secondary column of date and time data dropped from dataset
 - Duplicates of animal_name, animal_type, breed, and color dropped from final dataset as these columns are repeated in both intakes and outcomes files